apollographql/router/.changesets/feat_limit_request_size.md

 This limit is checked while reading from the network, before JSON parsing.
 Both the GraphQL document and associated variables count toward it.

-Before increasing this limit significantly consider doing performance testing in an environment similar to your production, especially if some clients are untrusted.
+Before increasing this limit significantly consider testing performance in an environment similar to your production, especially if some clients are untrusted.
 Many concurrent large requests could cause the Router to run out of memory.